 Plural Office LLC is a full-service architecture firm located in Austin, TX focused on sustainable design and socially-progressive ideas.
 As a group of architects and researchers, we are committed to helping shift paradigms to create more environmentally sensitive and equitable places, spaces and cities.
-The office is currently working on projects in Texas, Oklahoma, Florida, Massachusetts, and Washington State.
+The office is currently working on projects in Texas, Oklahoma, Massachusetts, and Washington State.
 Alongside our construction projects, we engage in critical research focused on issues that affect and are affected by the built environment.

 Joshua Carel is a licensed architect in Texas and Washington State, a Certified Passive House Consultant (CPHC) and a LEED Green Associate.
 Prior to founding Plural Office, he lived and practiced in Tulsa, Seattle, and Boston and has a wide range of experience in context and project type.
 He holds a Bachelor of Architecture from the University of Oklahoma, a Master of Architecture from the University of Washington and is a degree candidate for a graduate certificate in urban sustainability from Harvard University.
 Josh co-taught Construction Methods and Materials at the University of Washington for several years and has been an invited design critic at the University of Texas, the University of Washington, Boston Architectural College and Wentworth Institute of Technology.
 He leads the architecture division of Plural Office.